 The deputy fire marshal, under supervision of the chief, reviews and approves all commercial and residential building plans for fire code compliance and oversees the fire prevention division.
 With support from the operational officers and firefighters as well as a part time fire inspector, the prevention division provides fire code inspections and fire safety education to all commercial building owners.
 The prevention division also provides public education programs in our school systems and wildfire risk management in our community.

 The operations division, under the leadership of the six officers and chief, provide first response to all calls for service within our response area from our three stations.
 These highly trained and dedicated men and women staff the stations 24/7 and respond to all types of fire, EMS, rescue and hazardous situation incidents.
 Fire responses include explosions, structure, wild land, and motor vehicle fires as well as fire alarms and smoke reports.
-Emergency medical calls continue to be over sixty percent of our nearly 1600 calls per year and include advanced life support response to heart attack, stroke, difficulty breathing and a host of other medical problems as well as traumatic injury.
+Emergency medical calls continue to be more than sixty percent of our over 2150 calls annually which include advanced life support response to heart attack, stroke, difficulty breathing and a host of other medical problems as well as traumatic injury.
 Rescue assignments include river, trail, elevator entrapment and motor vehicle accidents.
 Hazardous situation incidents include hazardous materials spills or leaks, odor investigations and bomb scares.
 Operations personnel are faced with multiple calls at the same time on approximately twenty percent of our total incident count, stretching our available personnel very thin, and occasionally requiring mutual aid assistance from our neighbors.

 - General Fire Department Permit Application (PDF)

 - Firework Display and Pyrotechnic Special Effects Requirements & Permit Application (PDF)

 - Open Burn Permit Application (PDF)

 - Temporary Membrane Structure, Tent and Canopy Requirements & Permit Application (PDF)